ajeetraina/bengaluru-bmtc-mcp/README.md

 ## Architecture

-The BMTC MCP server follows a modular, layered architecture that separates concerns and promotes maintainability.
+The BMTC MCP server follows a modular, layered architecture.
 The system is designed to handle real-time transit data from Bangalore Metropolitan Transport Corporation buses and provide it through a standardized API.

 ### Core Components